pellared/otel-logs-talk/slides.md

 - `gen_ai.provider.name`, `gen_ai.response.id`

 <!--
-At last, there are attributes ocused on protocols, systems, and shiny new tech.
+At last, there are attributes focused on protocols, systems, and shiny new tech.
 -->

 ---